 On September 6, 2019, Mr. Ritchie and the Company entered into an Agreement and Release (the "Release") relating to his separation from the Company.
 Under the terms of the Release and subject to Mr. Ritchie's continued compliance with, among other things, his confidentiality and non-competition requirements and a general release of claims in favor of the Company, Mr. Ritchie is entitled to severance benefits consistent with a termination without cause under his employment agreement with the Company, including continuation of his base salary for a period of eighteen (18) months; payment of a pro-rated portion of his annual bonus under the MIP for the period from December 31, 2018 through the date of Mr. Ritchie's separation based on the achievement of the applicable performance metrics; six (6) months of additional service credit for time-based equity awards from and after the end of service with the Company; payment for credited and unused vacation days under the Company's existing policies; and executive outplacement services.
 In addition, on September 6, 2019, the Company and Mr. Ritchie entered into a consulting agreement pursuant to which Mr. Ritchie will be available to provide consulting services in order to assist with transition matters through April 30, 2020, related to his former role in the Company and to assist with franchisee relations and other matters as requested by the Board or the Company.
-Mr. Ritchie is paid a retainer of \$1,000 per month plus \$250 per hour for service with the Company for purposes of the vesting of his existing equity awards.
+Mr. Ritchie is paid a retainer of \$1,000 per month plus \$250 per hour for services performed under the arrangement, and during the term of the consulting agreement Mr. Ritchie will be deemed to continue in service with the Company for purposes of the vesting of his existing equity awards.